 In the last generation, there has been a gradual but steady movement in a number of academic disciplines in the direction of thinking that the classical Jewish sources can in fact be read for their philosophical teachings.
 The “Jewish Philosophical Theology” project aims to bolster this trend by placing resources of different kinds at the disposal of scholars and students from different backgrounds interested in working on the philosophical investigation of the classical Jewish sources.

-“Jewish Philosophical Theology” is a project of the Institute for Advanced Studies at the Shalem Center and is directed by the Institute’s president, Shalem Center co-founder Yoram Hazony.
+“Jewish Philosophical Theology” is a project of the Herzl Institute in Jerusalem and is directed by the Institute’s president, Shalem Center co-founder Yoram Hazony.

 This website is intended to serve as clearinghouse providing information about new developments in this area.
 It includes a more detailed overview of the project, a bibliography of potentially useful literature, announcements of conferences and fellowships on the subject, and a sign-up page where you can subscribe to receive calls for papers and other announcements about new developments in the field.

 We look forward to hearing your feedback and suggestions.